sethdeckard/m3u8/README.md

 ## Missing (but planned) Features
 * Support for encryption keys and DRM.
+* Support I-Frame and Byte-Range.
+* Validation of all attributes to match the spec completely.
-* Support for more obscure tags.
+* Support for all additional attributes in the latest version of the spec.

 ## Contributing